This is a Summary Access Statement. A full access statement is available to download from this page.

 Before you visit

-- Free entry for RSPB members.
-For other visitors admission charges apply.
-Carer or essential companion admitted free with disabled visitor
+- Free entry to RSPB members.
+For non-members, admission charges apply.

 How to get here